Can a solo founder pass SOC 2?

 Can a one-person company pass SOC 2?

-How do I do segregation of duties with no employees?
+How do I do separation of duties with no employees?

 Should a solo founder get Type I or Type II first?